 Plants for Waterlogged Soil

 Waterlogged soil is not the same as boggy soil which is wet all year round so plants that like to permanently have their roots in water can grow.
-Soil prone to waterlogging is a different matter as it often dries out for part of the year, it is a much bigger challenge for plants to grow in.
+Soil prone to waterlogging is a different matter as it often dries out for part of the year, it is a much bigger challenge for plants to grow in it.

 Such conditions are found fairly commonly, particularly in newly built housing, fortunately the extent is usually limited, but often there's a "soggy corner".
 This is where most plants that go in are pulled out a few months later brown and shriveled above ground, wet and smelly below.